 WELCOME TO PADDY POWER NEWS!

 The last half-mile of the Old Course is uphill and there are tighter turns.
-Yet there is usually fewer changes of the lead on this course compared to its sister course.
+Yet there are usually fewer changes of the lead on this course compared to its sister course.
 There are only four starting positions for the Old Course, including one in front of the grandstand.

 What is the Cheltenham New Course?